Pop Goes the Weasel: Second verse

 The "Eagle" on City Road in the song's second verse may refer to a famous pub in London.
 The Eagle Tavern was on City Road, rebuilt as a music hall in 1825, and rebuilt in 1901 as a public house called The Eagle.
 As one writer concludes, "So the second verse says that visiting the Eagle causes one's money to vanish, necessitating a trip up the City Road to Uncle [the pawn shop] to raise some cash."

 Today, The Eagle has the lyrics to this verse painted on a plaque on its façade.

 Third verse

-In the third verse, the monkey may relate to drinking.
-In the 19th century, sailors called the glazed jugs used in public houses a "monkey".
+In the third verse, the monkey may relate to a drinking vessel.
+In the 19th century, sailors referred to the glazed jugs used in public houses as "monkey".
 A "stick" was a shot of alcohol such as rum or brandy.
 To "knock it off" meant to knock it back—or to drink it.
 The night out drinking used up all the money, conveyed in the lyrics "that's the way the money goes."